-Sempra Energy is constructing a new 230 kV transmission line between the Sycamore Canyon and Peñasquitos Substations.
-Portions of the new TL will be underground and run through residential neighborhoods, while other portions will run through military installations with UXO hazards.
+San Diego Gas and Electric (SDGE) constructed a new 230 kV transmission line between the Sycamore Canyon and Peñasquitos Substations.
+Portions of the new TL are underground and run through residential neighborhoods, while other portions run through military installations with UXO hazards.

-PanGIS is providing full-time CPUC qualified archaeological monitors for up to 300 days during construction.
-All monitors have completed SEAP (safety) training and attend tailboard meetings every scheduled shift.
-Staff communicate with project managers for job site supervision, assigned equipment used for specific task schedules and workflow expectations.
-The archaeological monitors will document compliance with the measures in the CRMMRP and Mitigation Measure Cultural Resource-1, APM CUL-1, and APM CUL-6PM.
-PanGIS is responsible for monitoring logs, final monitoring report, and DPR site forms
+PanGIS provided full-time CPUC qualified archaeological monitors for up to 300 days during construction.
+All monitors completed SEAP (safety) training and attended tailboard meetings every scheduled shift.
+Staff communicated with project managers for job site supervision, assigned equipment used for specific task schedules and workflow expectations.
+The archaeological monitors documented compliance with the measures in the CRMMRP and Mitigation Measure Cultural Resource-1, APM CUL-1, and APM CUL-6PM.
+PanGIS was responsible for monitoring logs, final monitoring report, and DPR site forms.